iamacoderguy/projectA/README.md

 ## Validation
 ### What we already know?
-I will frameworks to implement the solution based on the roadmap at https://github.com/kamranahmedse/developer-roadmap I take ownership of defining of done.
+I will choose frameworks to implement the solution based on the roadmap at https://github.com/kamranahmedse/developer-roadmap (maybe JS related frameworks).
+I take ownership of defining of done.

 ### What do we need to answer?